Father Merrin: Stellan Skarsgard

 Major Granville: Julian Wadham

 Warner Bros.
-Pictures presents a film directed by Paul Schrader.
-Written by Caleb Carr and William Wisher Jr. Running time: 111 min.
-Rated R (for strong violence and disturbing images).
+Presents a film directed by Renny Harlin.
+Written by Alexi Hawley.
+Story by William Wisher and Caleb Carr.
+Running time: 114 min.
+Rated R (for strong violence and gore, disturbing images and rituals, and for language including some sexual dialogue.)